Partnering to improve youth mental health

 Abigail Matson, BA

-As the Research Specialist for Project 1, Abigail Matson provides the following support: prepping clinics for Rapid Ethnographic Assessment (REA), collecting data, developing and refining the Design Probe Toolkit, assisting with Barrier Prioritization workshop preparation, preparing materials for site visits, and agenda setting.
+As the Research Specialist for Project 1, Abigail Matson provides the following support: prepping clinics for Rapid Ethnographic Assessment (REA), collecting data, developing, and refining the Design Probe Toolkit, assisting with Barrier Prioritization workshop preparation, preparing materials for site visits, and agenda setting.
+Under the guidance of Dr. Hoopes (Methods Core), Ms. Matson will continue the refinement of the Design Kit methodology culminating in the creation of a Toolkit for Design Kits.
+Given her understanding of implementation science through Project 1 and Design Kit development, she will contribute across the Methods Core as needed.

 Postdoctoral Fellow, Project 2